People sleeping airport Abu Dhabi

 …but I wonder: if you ask a member of the flight crew for food while you have bad breath, would that be an incentive for him or her to get you something to eat as soon as possible just to avoid having to experience your bad breath any longer?
 Garlic and onions, anyone?

-Twisting side to side in my seat to “ring out the gastrointestinal tract and the muscles of the stomach, which will help everything keep moving” is something I would rather not do…
+Twisting side to side in my seat to wring out the gastrointestinal tract and the muscles of the stomach, which will help everything keep moving is something I would rather not do.

-Confidentially — between you and me — I would rather everything “stalled” until I arrive either at my home or the hotel room where I will be a guest.
-I feel more relaxed; there are more amenities; the fluid in the toilet is clear and not blue; and the facility is significantly larger overall.
-Toilet tissue paper in an airplane lavatory is not exactly luxurious, after all — and I would not want to be the woman described here who left a notorious “stinker” after desecrating an airplane lavatory.
+Confidentially — between you and me — I would rather everything in the process “stalled” until I arrive either at my home or the hotel room where I will be a guest.
+I feel more relaxed; more amenities are available; the fluid in the toilet is clear and not blue; and the facility is significantly larger overall.
+Toilet tissue paper in an airplane lavatory is not exactly luxurious, after all.

 5. Altered Taste Buds

-Well, I guess that explains why I polish off most meals served to me aboard airplanes even though I am a fairly finicky eater.
+Well, I guess altered taste buds explains why I polish off most meals served to me aboard airplanes even though I am a fairly finicky eater.

 The air aboard the airplane apparently dries out the mucous membranes in your mouth and nose, which are both very closely related to your sense of taste and can alter your taste of certain foods by as much as 30 percent.